osxmidi/ScorchCrafter-JUCE/README.md

 sudo apt-get install lv2-dev

-Copy the JUCE modules folder to the JuceLibraryCode folder
+Copy/replace the JUCE modules folder to the JuceLibraryCode folder

 Unzip the lv2.zip file in the Builds/LinuxMakefile folder and copy the Makefile to the Builds/LinuxMakefile folder